 This is similar to number two.
 This mindset allows you to justify unnecessary debt like you would selfish, sinful behavior.
 It is the “everyone is doing it” mindset.

 I heard this often as a budget coach and this mindset will defeat you right from the start.
 Debt does happen but we don't accept it as our normal way of life.
-We live a debt-free lifestyle and if debt happens, we address it immediately.
+We live a debt-free lifestyle and if debt happens, we address it immediately by adjusting our plan and working toward getting it paid off.

 #4 – Money is the root of all evil, we just have to deal with it